 Trinidad's proximity to South America, lends itself to a diverse collection of flora and fauna.
 The species lists are impressive: 108 mammals, 468 birds, 55 reptiles; 25 amphibians; and 617 butterflies.
 There are very few countries in the region that can boast such a diversity of species for its size.

 The climate in Trinidad is tropical and humid.
 However, North Deck's mid-montane location tempers the heat to a very pleasant 65-86 degrees F. (18-30 C.).
 The long dry season, when the most striking vegetation is in bloom, lasts from January until May.
 The balance of the year constitutes the rainy season.
 Rains, while they can be frequently torrential, are usually very intermittent.

-The North Deck is available for corporate and private functions including retreats, weddings, cocktail parties, and general rentals, for a maximum capacity of three hundred (350) attendees within 7500 sq. ft. (upper and lower levels combined) of entertainment area.
+The North Deck is available for corporate and private functions including retreats, weddings, cocktail parties, and general rentals, for a maximum capacity of two hundred and fifty (250) attendees within 7500 sq. ft. (upper and lower levels combined) of entertainment area.

 When you walk through the entrance you are greeted by a 5000 sq. ft. open deck area with a covered gazebo and stunning north coast views.
 On the same level are washroom areas for both male and female, each with one regular and one wheel chair accessible facility.

 On the lower level you'll find 2500 sq. ft. of covered area, 22 four-seater tables, and our on-site kitchen with professional amenities including stainless steel surfaces and has running water which must be used resourcefully.
 The lower level is also accessible to wheel chairs.